What we know about NI's coronavirus death toll

 Deaths registered where Covid-19 is recorded on death certificate

-The total number of all deaths registered in Northern Ireland in the week ending 8 May was 336; falling from 427 in the previous week - but still higher than what would be expected at this time of year.
+The total number of all deaths registered in Northern Ireland in the week ending 15 May was 396; rising from 336 in the previous week - and higher than what would be expected at this time of year.

 Coronavirus in Northern Ireland